-We’re looking for current Columbia students to serve as CU In Ambassadors in each of our five CU In cities—Boston, Chicago, Los Angeles, San Francisco, and Washington, DC.
-Ambassadors will serve as the leaders of their city’s CU In Network, working with the local Columbia Alumni Club and CCE to plan fun activities that will allow you and your fellow students to explore the city, get to know each other, and expand your Columbia and professional communities outside of New York.
+We’re looking for current Columbia students to serve as SCCEN Ambassadors in each of our four SCCEN cities—Boston, Los Angeles, San Francisco, and Washington, DC.
+Ambassadors will serve as the leaders of their city’s Summer CCE Network, working with the local Columbia Alumni Club and CCE to plan fun career-related and recreational activities that will allow you and your fellow students to explore the city, get to know each other, and expand your Columbia and professional communities outside of New York.

 It’s a great opportunity to display and build your leadership skills.

 Employers and graduate schools are always looking for applicants with proven leadership skills.
 Serving as an Ambassador will allow you to develop these skills by:

 - Recruiting members and building your city’s network

 - Building relationships with Columbia alumni in your city

 - Serving as the “go-to person” for your network

 It forces you to get to know and explore your home for the summer.

 Whether you’re a native or just there for the summer, being an Ambassador means that you won’t spend all of your time in either your internship or your apartment.
 You will actually take advantage of what your city has to offer, develop professionally as you plan both career-related and recreational events and you’ll have your network there to explore with you.

 It will help you establish yourself in your city.